CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 {{% alert title="Note" %}}If the certificate is being imported manually it is necessary to allocate it a {{< ahref "Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.AssignCertificateFriendlyName" "Friendly Name" >}} after.{{% /alert %}}
 To import the certificate manually follow the below steps:

-1. Locate certificate file on the machine and right click on the file.
+1. Locate the certificate file on the machine and right-click on the file.
 1. Select `Install Certificate`.
 1. Follow the Wizard and when prompted, ensure you import it into the `Local Machine` store and not `Current User`.